 The HBCU curriculum is formally and informally undergirded by attention to morality and ethics and to the perpetuation of Christian values.

 The organization of the college was completed and chartered under the laws of the State of Alabama as Miles Memorial College in honor of Bishop William Henry Miles.
 But the name was not changed to Miles College until 1941.

-Miles College courses are organized by:
+College courses at this HBCU are organized by: